wyvernglobal/junkNAS/docs/samba-access.md

 ```
 Verify that `/mnt/junknas` contains your cluster data before proceeding.

+> **Note:** The Samba sidecar actually runs the junkNAS FUSE client to expose the cluster data at `/mnt/junknas` before Samba shares it.
+On rootless Podman and kube-play deployments you must pass `--device /dev/fuse` (or run the pod in privileged mode with `/dev/fuse` mounted) or the agent will fail to start and restart in a loop.

 ## 3) Export the mount over Samba
 1. Add a share definition to `/etc/samba/smb.conf` (or a drop-in under `/etc/samba/smb.conf.d/`):
    ```ini